k2-fsa/k2/README.md

  with our GPU algorithms.
 Instead we will use the interfaces drafted in `k2/csrc/` e.g. the Context object (which encapsulates things like memory managers from external toolkits) and the Tensor object which can be used to wrap tensors from external toolkits;
  and wrap those in Python (using pybind11).
+The code in host/ will eventually be either deprecated, rewritten or wrapped with newer-style interfaces.

   ## Plans for initial release

  We hope to get the first version working in early October.
-The current short-term aim is to finish the GPU implementation of pruned composition of a normal with dense FSA, which is the same as decoder search in speech recognition and can be used to implement CTC training and lattice-free MMI (LF-MMI) training.
+The current short-term aim is to finish the GPU implementation of pruned composition of a normal FSA with a dense FSA, which is the same as decoder search in speech recognition and can be used to implement CTC training and lattice-free MMI (LF-MMI) training.
 The proof-of-concept that we will release initially is something that's like CTC but allowing more general supervisions (general FSAs rather than linear